oldnomad/picosocks5/src/picosocks5.md

 # CONFIGURATION FILE

+Configuration file is a text file, in common "INI-like" format.
+Empty lines are ignored.
+Leading and trailing whitespace in a line is ignored.
+Lines starting with `"#"` or `";"` character are ignored.

-Configuration file is a text file, each line of which can be either empty, or a line comment introduced by `"#"` character, or parameter name and parameter value separated by `"="` character.
-Leading and trailing whitespace is eliminated, but no whitespace is allowed around the separator.
-There is no quoting or escaping for either parameter values or parameter names.
+Any non-ignored line is either a section header (a section title enclosed in brackets), or parameter name and parameter value separated by `"="` character.
+Whitespace around the separator is ignored.

-Parameter names correspond to long names of options, without the `"--"` prefix.
-Options **--config**, **--help**, and **--version** are not allowed as configuration file parameters.
+There is no quoting or escaping for parameter values, parameter names, or section names.

+Currently `picosocks5` doesn't support any configuration sections.

+For most configuration parameters, parameter name is the same as corresponding command line option, without the `"--"` prefix.
+Exceptions are:

+  * Command line options **--help** and **--version** have no corresponding configuration parameters.
+  * Configuration parameter **include** corresponds to command line option **--config**; that is, once this configuration parameter is encountered, a configuration file specified in it is immediately parsed before proceeding to the next configuration parameter in this file.
-Additional parameter name, **listen**, corresponds to listen specification (non-option command line parameter).
+  * Configuration parameter **listen** corresponds to command line positional parameter (listen specification).

 Parameter values correspond to values specified for options.
 Values for boolean options (**--anonymous** and **--nofork**) are interpreted as